couchbase/cbft/docs/dev-guide/concepts.md

 - blackhole - for testing; a blackhole index type ignores all incoming data, and returns errors on any queries.

-- alias - an alias provides a naming level of indirection to one or more actual, target indexes.
+- alias - an index alias provides a naming level of indirection to one or more actual, target indexes.

 ## Index Alias